DavAug/filter-inference/README.md

 ## Reproducing the results

-To reproduce the results, the GitHub repository can be cloned, and the scripts cane be executed locally.
+To reproduce the results, the GitHub repository can be cloned, and the scripts can be executed locally.
 For ease of execution, we prepared a `Makefile` that runs the scripts in the correct order.
 Please find a step-by-step instruction how to install the dependencies and how to reproduce the results, once the repostory has been cloned.